bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ### Initializing the class {#initializing-the-class}

-When the use-class is extended from `WCMUsePojo`, initializiation is performed by overriding the `activate` method:
+When the use-class is extended from `WCMUsePojo`, initialization is performed by overriding the `activate` method:

 ### /apps/my-example/component/info/Info.java {#apps-my-example-component-info-info-java-3}